okonhope/data_generation_manipulation_conversion/README.md

-# This is a summary of chapter 6; Data Generation,Manipulation, and Converion.
+# This is a summary of chapter 6; Data Generation,Manipulation, and Conversion.

 In this chapter we will be working with;